grislyeye/grislyeye.com/content/blog/castra/castra.md

 ![Map of Castra](castra.png "Map of Castra")

 Castra itself is an occupied spaceport on the storm world of Agilius.
 The city has been demarcated as Fulcrum special economic zone.
 Because of its dubious legal status, it also operates as a diplomatic no-man's-land populated by profiteers, spies and political exiles.
-The [Strontium](#strontium) orbits the planet, and its menacing presence looms.
+The Fifth Carbon Legion's capital ship, [The Strontium](#strontium) (■■■■■), orbits the planet, its menacing presence looming over the city.

 Principles: